-The 2015 recipients of the Morrie Silver Family Scholarship: Justin Appleby, Culinary Institute of America; Shea Kinsella, SUNY Geneseo; Lucas Linton, Monroe Community College; Greg Marshall, Gannon University; Kevin McCormick, University of Buffalo; Troy Loparco, St. John Fisher College; and Sara Wright, SUNY Fredonia.
+The 2016 recipients of the Morrie Silver Family Scholarship: Jonathan Campbell, Monroe Community College; Gloria Colon, Keuka College; Suzanne Corbit, Alfred State; William McDonough, University of Rochester; Nicolle Pierce, St. John Fisher College; and Nathaniel Silverman, Rochester Institute of Technology.
 The Morrie Silver Family Scholarship is awarded to employees of the Rochester Red Wings, ages 18-25, who are pursuing a full-time course study at an accredited two- or four-year college, university or vocational school.
 Each applicant is considered on the basis of job performance, academic achievement, financial need and recommendations from supervisors.

 Those employees who are selected for the scholarship show exemplary work ethic, solid academic achievement and a desire to continue their education to accomplish their goals.